n1sarga/Structured_Programming/README.md

-# N.J.N Super Shop Management System
+# N.J.N.
+Super Shop Management System
 A simple, console-based Super Shop Management System built in C. This application allows both admins and users to interact with a shop's product inventory.
 Users can view available products, purchase items, and receive a receipt.
 Admins can log in to manage inventory, view product lists, add new products, and delete products.

 ## Features